shaoyuyoung/SOTitlePlus/README.md

 ## Tool and Demo
 We developed a browser plugin based on SOTitle and integrated it into the Chrome browser.
 Instruction for use:<br>
-1.Download and install the plugin from the [SOTitlePlusPlugin](./SOTitlePlusPlugin) folder.<br>
+1. Download and install the plugin from the [SOTitlePlusPlugin](./SOTitlePlusPlugin) folder.<br>
 2.Enter this website: [https://stackoverflow.com/questions/ask](https://stackoverflow.com/questions/ask)<br>
-3.After you provide problem description and code snippet, press `Ctrl` + `Q` to generated candidate titles.
+3. After you provide the problem description and code snippet, press `Ctrl` + `Q` to generate candidate titles.

-We provide demo video on youtube:[https://www.youtube.com/watch?v=_KgUISAT74M](https://www.youtube.com/watch?v=_KgUISAT74M)
+We provide a demo video on youtube:[https://www.youtube.com/watch?v=_KgUISAT74M](https://www.youtube.com/watch?v=_KgUISAT74M)